haideralipunjabi/blog-haideralipunjabi/content/posts/harry-potter-books-fanfiction-an-analysis-of-words.md

 Taking hints from the [original post](), I used nltk to tokenize the stories, and removed the common words from the nltk English Stopwords Corpus.
 This was my first attempt at doing anything like this, and the process was taking 3-4 minutes per story initially.
 After some optimization, I was able to reduce the time to 1-2 minutes per story.
 I talked to a friend about the problem, and he suggested me to try multiprocessing.
 After adding multiprocessing, I had the idea of distributing the load over two CPUs (my laptop and a Raspberry Pi 4B).
 I copied the script and 25% of the stories over to the Pi and started the job.

 _Additional Tip:_ [_screen_](https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/) _is a good utility to do long jobs over SSH_

+It took me an hour to the processing.
+I didn't want to do the processing again if I needed to remove some more words so I decided to store the word frequency data into json files.
+(Really helpful in future)

+#### Making the Word Cloud

+I took a look at [wordcloud Python Package](https://github.com/amueller/word_cloud) and copied the code from its examples to generate the word cloud.